APOSTLE ISLANDS OF LAKE SUPERIOR FLOTILLA CRUISE

 ENJOY THIS UNIQUE HISTORICAL ECO-CRUISE ON LAKE SUPERIOR

-This delightful cruise takes you to The Apostle Islands – a group of 22 islands, covering more than 720 square miles on the southern shore of Lake Superior – 21 of which are managed by the U.S. National Park Service.
+This delightful Great Lakes sailing charter takes you to The Apostle Islands – a group of 22 islands, covering more than 720 square miles on the southern shore of Lake Superior – 21 of which are managed by the U.S. National Park Service.
 Voted “the most pristine national park in the United States” by National Geographic Traveler magazine, the islands were sculpted from 600-million-year old sandstone by a series of glaciers more than two million years ago.
 Unlike many of our cruises which take you to busy inhabited towns and ports, our Apostle Islands sailing charter takes you along a very special wilderness attraction with crystal clear, deep water sailing between anchorages, and serene hiking trails ashore.
 Our Apostle Islands sailing adventure is the perfect opportunity to unwind.

 Those of you who have sailed with Nate and Heather Atwater on many other Colgate Sailing Adventures Flotilla Cruises, know how caring and organized these two special sailors are.
 “This is a bucket list for cruise for me,” said Nate when discussing where to go next.
-Lifetime sailors, the Atwaters will again lead this Lake Superior cruise and make sure you see all the highlights.
+Lifetime sailors, the Atwaters will again lead this Apostle Islands Lake Superior cruise and make sure you see all the highlights.
 Many possible itinerary stops are noted on this page.
 The Atwaters, as always, will come up with the most interesting and viable plan when they meet with the charter company before you arrive.

 Native American oral history indicates the Chippewa migrated to the Apostles from the east, with other Indian tribes, around the same time Christopher Columbus set sail from Spain.
 French fur traders arrived, control went to the British during the French/Indian War, then the United States after the War of 1812.
 Apparently named “the Apostles” by missionaries who thought there were only 12 islands, Northern Europe immigrants brought commercial fishing and lumbering to the area, quarrying of high-quality brownstone helped build many Midwestern cities, and iron ore and coal were mined until, finally, the area became a national park on September 26, 1970.